gbouras13/pharokka/README.md

 v1.0.0 adds VFDB and CARD databases for virulence factor and AMR gene identification.
 These should install using the install_databases.py script as outlined above.
 You will need to run this before running pharokka v1.0.0.

-If this does not work, you an alternatively download the databases from Zenodo at https://zenodo.org/record/7081772/files/pharokka_database_v1.0.0.tar.gz and unzip the directory in a location of your choice.
+If this does not work, you an alternatively download the databases from Zenodo at https://zenodo.org/record/7081772/files/pharokka_database_v1.0.0.tar.gz and untar the directory in a location of your choice.

 If you prefer to use the command line: